 Challenging Conventional Wisdom About Serotonin

-We have all heard that depression can be caused by low Serotonin levels.
-If you’ve heard that, you might be surprised to learn that Dr. Skillicorn has a different perspective.
-And it is not just her opinion, but it’s backed up by research, as she explains in her book, Healing Depression Without Medication: A Psychiatrist’s Guide to Balancing Mind, Body, and Soul.
-She challenges the idea that most mental health problems are the result of low Serotonin, stating:
+All of us know that depression and low serotonin levels coincide.
+If you’ve heard that, it might be surprising to learn that Dr. Skillicorn has a different perspective.
+And it is not just her opinion, research agrees, as she explains in her book, Healing Depression Without Medication: A Psychiatrist’s Guide to Balancing Mind, Body, and Soul.
+She challenges the idea that most mental health problems are the result of low serotonin, stating:

 “What they’ve found is that basically a quarter of the population, either with a history of mental illness or without, have low Serotonin, and a quarter of the population with a history of mental illness or without, have high Serotonin.
 And the rest of us are somewhere in the middle.
 This suggests that there is no ‘normal’ level of Serotonin that a person should have.”Dr. Jodie Skillicorn, Therapy Chat Episode 234

 Consider the Impact of Trauma In Mental Health Treatment

 Rather than the idea of a chemical imbalance causing mental health symptoms, Dr. Skillicorn suggests that we consider the impact of trauma, whether that trauma occurred during childhood or more recently.
 We here at Trauma Therapist Network agree with her perspective, and that is why we created this site: to help people find information and resources for healing.

 When we think of visiting a psychiatrist we might expect them to inquire about our symptoms and write a prescription.
 That is one way it can be, but as Dr. Skillicorn explains, holistic psychiatry uses a different approach.
 Some of the methods she uses in her practice include:

 - Recommending exercise/movement to improve mood